fiskaltrust/rollout-doc/middleware/README.md

 In the chapter [Template examples](#template-examples) you can find a template that represents this scenario.

+A step-by-step guide for this configuration can be found [here](step-by-step/3-hardware-tse-at-the-main-cash-register-for-several-additional-cash-registers/README.md).

 ### A cloud TSE for multiple cash registers
 The fiskaltrust.Middleware runs on each cash register.
 The CashBox of each cash register configures the fiskaltrust.Middleware instance with its own Queue and its own SCU.
 Each SCU accesses the same cloud TSE.
 This scenario enables cloud TSEs to be saved.
 One advantage here is that the SCU does not become a bottleneck, since each POS has its own SCU.
 However, since all requests are sent to the same cloud TSE, the TSE becomes a bottleneck.
 Furthermore, both possible [performance bottlenecks](#performance recommendation) in the cloud TSE and our [fair use policy](https://github.com/fiskaltrust/productdescription-de-doc/blob/master/product-service-description/market-de-fair-use-policy.md) must also be taken into account here.

 ![tse-on-cashregister](images/cash-register-with-cloud-tse.png)

 In the chapter [Template examples](#template-examples) you can find a template that represents this scenario.

+A step-by-step guide for this configuration can be found [here](step-by-step/4-a-cloud-tse-for-multiple-cash-registers/README.md).

 ### Rollout scenario with terminals
 Terminals are input devices such as tablets, handhelds or similar (without cash register function), where it is not possible to connect a hardware TSE or to install the fiskaltrust.Middleware on the device itself.
 In this case the fiskaltrust.Middleware is operated at a cash register or at a server and is always accessible for the terminals.
 The terminals only serve as input devices and connect to the server or to the cash register.
 If there are many simultaneous requests, [performance bottlenecks](#performancerecommendation) may occur in the TSE.
 If you decide to use this scenario, we recommend using multiple cash registers with additional TSEs (alternatively: multiple fiskaltrust.Middleware instances with their own SCU and TSE on a server) if you have a large number of requests.